 Monitor DNS servers with PRTG

-PRTG checks the availability and performance of your DNS servers
+PRTG checks the availability and performance of your DNS servers and records

 PRTG provides comprehensive statistics on DNS servers

 PRTG immediately notifies you in the event of downtime, malfunctions or undesired changes to your records

 - DNS servers are an essential part of your network

 - 3 good reasons to monitor your DNS

 - An introduction to DNS monitoring with PRTG